dhrruvb/dhrruvb.github.io1/submenus/techtalknotes/README.md

 **- Tech Talk 1:**

 - **Overarching concept/notes**:
+- **Linked List:**
   - Linked list are a way of keeping and managing a list of Objects
   - ABCD have Data and Next pointer
   - E is illustrative of inserting a new Object
-- tmp illustrates accessing the Data from the D Object
+  - tmp illustrates accessing the Data from the D Object **- Queues**:
     - Queues can be built using Linked List Objects
     - A Queue requires keeping track of First In for dequeue extraction (head node)
     - A Queue requires keeping track of the Back for enqueue entry (tail node)
     - A Queue requires keeping track of the Current node for iteration (current node)

+ - ** java generic t:**
+  - A generic type is a generic class or interface that is parameterized over types.”
+Essentially, generic types allow you to write a general, generic class (or method) that works with different types, allowing for code re-use

 - **Questions**: No questions this week